Ten Unique Types of Friendships: How Many are in Your Life Right Now?

 Additionally, a study found that even weaker peripheral ties play a role in enhancing our overall well-being.

-This study also found that “the more weak ties a person has (neighbors, a barista at the neighborhood coffee shop or fellow members in a spin class), the happier they feel.
+This study also found that “the more weak ties a person has (neighbors, a barista at the neighborhood coffee shop, or fellow members in a spin class), the happier they feel.
 Maintaining this network of acquaintances also contributes to one’s sense of belonging to a community.”

-So, even now, in this world of fast-paced rushing everywhere and having little time to interact, it’s important to take the time to connect (even briefly) with the people in your community network.
+So, even now, in this world of fast-paced rushing everywhere and having little time to interact, it’s nice to take the time to connect (even briefly) with the people in your community network.
 It enhances your sense of well-being, and theirs too.

-This friend walks through the door when something painful happens in your life.
-She offers a healthy friendship – by showing up with a big, open heart.
-And you’re always glad to see her.
 She sees your messy kitchen and screaming toddler, and you feel relieved.
-She’s also the friend you can call at a moment’s notice to take your teenage daughter to an emergency dental appointment in your place (because you are working).
+She’s also the friend you can call at a moment’s notice to take your teenage daughter to an emergency dental appointment in your place!

-My mom is a profoundly spiritual person.
-One day we talked about friendships, and she was telling me how much fun she recently had with one of her oldest friends.
+One day, we talked about friendships, and she was telling me how much fun she recently had with one of her oldest friends.
 She said they laughed and laughed.
-I said it’s incredible how laughter and joy are central to that friendship.
+I said, “It’s incredible how much fun you two have together!”
 She turned toward me and said, “Does it get any better than that?”

 Laughter bonds us with others.
 We live in one of our highest vibrations when we can let go and laugh.
 Dr. Robin Dunbar performed experiments to determine the role of laughter in contributing to an overall sense of well-being.

-Her studies found that act of laughter releases endorphins that increase our pain threshold.
+Her studies found that the act of laughter releases endorphins that increase our pain threshold.
 Another finding is that “Scientists know that the act of laughing releases endorphins into the brain that provide feelings of happiness and a heightened sense of well-being.”

 Friends we can laugh with are so crucial to our happiness and well-being.
 We need a friend group like this in our lives.